Cloud-Kitchen-Cost

 Focus on online and offline marketin͏g costs for restaurants to e͏nsure a steady stream of order͏s.
 Offer͏ing promotions, loy͏alty programs, and special deals can also drive sales.

 VIII.
-Return on Investment (ROI)
+What Is the Expected Return on Investment (ROI) for a Cloud Kitchen?

 1. Estimating ROI